uchicago-dsi/oakland-institute-ukraine/README.md

    ```
 4. Switch to the `dev` branch.
 5. Dowload all data files [here](https://drive.google.com/drive/folders/1juoPDrmR-2--zAKIpj8LP2NAnkgqVsTL).
-6. Unzip the downloaded `.zip` file and move the `data` folder from the previous step to a `data` directory in your root project directory with something like:
+6. Unzip the downloaded `.zip` file and move the `data` folder from the previous step to a `data` directory in your repository root directory with something like:
    ```sh
    mv path/to/downloaded_data path/to/repo/data
    ```